Four French-Bistro Classics to Make for Valentine's Day Dinner

 Cook one of these recipes for your sweetheart this Valentine's Day—after all, the best table for two is the one in your own home.

-There's no need to sweat the last-minute Valentine's Day reservation.
-A restaurant is not the place to be on February 14 when every seat is taken, staff are rushed, and couples are arguing rather than enjoying a special dinner.
+There's no need to sweat the last-minute Valentine's Day reservation with our deliciously romantic Valentine's Day dinner ideas.
+A restaurant is not the place to be on February 14 when every seat is taken, the staff is rushed, and couples are arguing rather than enjoying a special dinner.
 Instead of fighting the crowds, cook your sweetheart one of these four extra-delicious takes on French-bistro classics.
 All are perfect for a date night in.
 Linger over a vegetarian golden gratin or a pot of briny mussels paired with oven fries.
 Slice into a succulent game hen or steak au poivre.
 No matter which you choose, you're guaranteed a cozy, romantic Valentine's Day.

 Honeynut Squash, Leek, and Brie Gratin